 Do you organise games of chance and are you based in the Netherlands?
 You have to pay betting and lottery tax (in Dutch).
 Operators of gaming machines must also pay this tax.
 Prize winners also pay betting and lottery tax (in Dutch) on prizes.
 The organiser deducts this from the prize money.

 When do you pay betting and lottery tax?

 You have to pay betting and lottery tax if you:

 - operate gaming machines (for example a slot machine)

 - organise other games of chance where luck determines whether someone wins

 Filing a betting and lottery tax return

-Licence holders for games of chance or gaming machines have to pay gambling duty to the Netherlands Gaming Authority (Kansspelautoriteit).
-The duty is based on the number of gaming places, betting tables, gaming terminals or the value of the number of sold participation certificates.
+Licence holders for games of chance machines have to pay gambling duty to the Netherlands Gaming Authority (Kansspelautoriteit, in Dutch).
+The duty is based on the number of players that can play at a game of chance machine (gaming places).